Rakancito/Site/README.md

 ```
 # PREPARING THE CODE

--Create in /etc/supervisor/conf.d/ a File web.conf with this program:
+Create in /etc/supervisor/conf.d/ a File web.conf with this program:

 ```
 [program:Site]